This post will be updated periodically to reflect the latest developments.

 SEIU 775's illegal practice of deducting dues automatically from all IPs allows union organizers to tell incoming IPs that they may as well sign the membership card and have a voice in the union's internal affairs, since they're going to pay the same amount of money even if they refuse to sign.

-The Freedom Foundation is currently representing a group of IPs in a federal lawsuit against SEIU 775 and the state on the grounds that the coercive "captive audience" meetings violate IPs' First Amendment rights (Alvarez v.
+The Freedom Foundation represented a group of IPs in a federal lawsuit against SEIU 775 and the state on the grounds that the coercive "captive audience" meetings violate IPs' First Amendment rights (Alvarez v.
 Inslee and SEIU 775, Case No. 3:16-cv-5111-RJB).

 In a clear admission of wrongdoing, SEIU 775 and the state negotiated a memorandum of understanding shortly after the lawsuit was filed which modified the terms of the CBA to make attendance at the union presentations optional, instead of mandatory, and specifying that the orientations shall not contain political content.
-It is unclear how the MOU has changed the practice on the ground, if at all.
-Multiple legal issues remain and the litigation is ongoing.
+However, IPs are still not informed that they do not have to attend the sessions and multiple practical and legal issues remain unresolved.

 Limiting IPs' ability to resign from the union to a 15-day annual window